OpnLaaS/opnlaas/docs/developer_documentation.md

 To view hosts go to /hosts
 ![host menu](host.png)

-To power control hosts you click the three dot and then press select on option.
+To power control hosts you click the three dot and then press select on option. **NOTE: You will need to be logged in as an administrator to see this menu.**
 ![Host management menu](host_management.png)

 #### Feature 2: Virtualization Integration